Me So Horny: Success and controversy

 The success of the single and the album led to concern over the explicit nature of rap lyrics both by 2 Live Crew and by gangsta rappers such as Geto Boys, Ice-T and N.W.A.

-Then-Broward County prosecutor Jack Thompson prosecuted 2 Live Crew on obscenity charges and persuaded a Federal District judge to declare the album obscene in June 1990.
+Then–Broward County prosecutor Jack Thompson prosecuted 2 Live Crew on obscenity charges and persuaded a Federal District judge to declare the album obscene in June 1990.
 2 Live Crew performed songs from the album including "Me So Horny" and were prosecuted for obscenity.
 Record store clerks who sold copies of the album were also arrested.

-Henry Louis Gates, Jr. testified on behalf of the group during the trial.
+Henry Louis Gates Jr. testified on behalf of the group during the trial.
 The decision was later overturned on appeal and the ruling was upheld by the US Supreme Court.
 The publicity from the trials led to further sales of the album.

-In 1999, the group, minus former bandleader Luther Campbell, rerecorded the song as "Bill So Horny" during the impeachment of U.S. President Bill Clinton for perjury under oath about his relationship with Monica Lewinsky.
-However, the remix failed to chart.

 In 2008, it was ranked number 83 on VH1's 100 Greatest Songs of Hip Hop.